-ConocoPhillips is the world's largest independent E&P company based on production and proved reverses.
-Headquartered in Houston, Texas, ConocoPhillips has operations and activities in 21 countries, $20 billion in annualized revenue, $100 billion of total assets, and approximately 15,600 employees as of March 31, 2016.
+ConocoPhillips is the world’s largest independent E&P company based on production and proved reserves.
+Headquartered in Houston, Texas, ConocoPhillips had operations and activities in 17 countries, and approximately 13,100 employees as of March 31, 2017.
 ConocoPhillips China Inc. (COPC) is a wholly-owned subsidiary of ConocoPhillips undertaking oil and gas exploration and production operations in China through cooperation with Chinese and international partners.
 At present, COPC has offices in Beijing and Tanggu.

 - The Light & Love School in Beijing to support underprivileged children with basic education needs

-- The HeartLink Project in Sichuan Chengdu to promote sustainable cardiac care for children with congenital heart disease and to support financial needs of patients in poverty
+- The HeartLink Project in the Tianjin area to promote sustainable cardiac care for children with congenital heart disease

 - Sponsorship of the Badaling International Friendship Forest near the Badaling Great Wall